-School Direct courses generally last a year and result in qualified teacher status (QTS) – most also award you a postgraduate certificate in education (PGCE) and/or Master’s-level credits.
-Southam Teaching Alliance works with the University of Warwick to offer QTS and PGCE.
+School Direct courses last a year and result in qualified teacher status (QTS) – most also award you a postgraduate certificate in education (PGCE) and/or Master’s-level credits.
+Southam Teaching Alliance works with the University of Warwick to offer QTS with PGCE.

 You’ll train in a school, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.

 School Direct (Salaried)

 The salaried route provides an employment based option for high-quality graduates with previous work experience, ideal for those who have worked in a school setting or who are seeking to change career.
 You will not be eligible for any bursaries or scholarships.

 This is a good option if you have some experience in working with young people, for example you may be a scout leader or have worked as a camp leader.
 Your placement is based mainly in one school with regular time spent at the University.
 You'll pay fees but you might be eligible for funding through tuition fee loans, bursaries or scholarships.

 For further information please refer to the UCAS and Warwick University links below: